Literary Fiction vs Genre Fiction and Benefits of Buying Used Novels

 1. You will be able to save money by buying used novels online.

 Of course, this one is self-evident.
-Newly printed books can be expensive, but when you buy used novels, you're almost certain to save at least half.
+Newly printed books can be expensive, but when you buy second hand books online, you're almost certain to save at least half.

 2. You'll read a lot more when you buy used novels.